karanchahal/papers/distributed_training.md

 algorithm fails even if a single machine fails.

 We propose a modification to the all reduce algorithm inspired by the Raft algorithm that allows it to operate in an unstable environment.

+## Gradient Acculmulation Algorithms

+Gradient Accumulation algorithms represent an important component of distributed training systems.
+These algorithms are responsible for accumulating the gradients from each worker node and after the updated weights are computed, distributing the updated gradients back to the worker nodes.
+The all reduce algorithm makes for a very good fit for this functionality.
+The all reduce algorithm comes from the world of
+High Performance Computing (HPC), it offeres the following functionality.
+If there are n number of machines and each machine has some data with it, the all reduce algorithm will perfrom an associative operation on the data from each machine and deposit the resultant value to all the machines in the network.
+This functionality is useful for SGD as the SGD procedure averages (an associative operation) all the gradients and deposits the updated gradients to all the machines, hence making SGD a good candidate to integrate all reduce with.
+Baidu et al introduced the ring all reduce algorithm to deep learning and much research on distributing deep learning training after that has used some form of the all reduce algorithm for gradient distribution making it is a staple in deep learning.
+There are quite a few variants of the allreduce algorithm, these have been decribed in the coming sections.
+This includes our proposed all reduce algorithm coined Tolerant All-Reduce, which is capable of providing fault tolerance in an unstable networking environment.

+### Ring All reduce

+The ring all reduce works as follows:

+1. If there are n machines in the network, the data on each machine is divided into n chunks.
+In the case of gradients, which are simplky vectors.
+ The vectors are divided into n chunks.

+2. Each process i sends the ith chunk of its data to the process i+1 and recieves data from the process i-1 (the processes are aligned in the shape of a ring).
+On receiving this data, a reduction is performed and the new value takes the place of the previous value.

+3.